|1 – 4 people||$300|

 Launch Location.
-Our private launch location is away from the traffic and hectic crowds of the public launch sites used by other tours.
+We launch our scallop trips from a private location away from the traffic and hectic crowds of the public launch sites used by other scallop tours.

 Licenses.
 As part of your scalloping charter, we provide the required state salt water fishing licenses, so you are covered when on a Native Sun charter.

 Scheduling.
-Our available trips are scheduled based on Captain Russ’ observation of low and high tides.
+Our available scallop trips are scheduled based on Captain Russ’ observation of low and high tides in the Crystal River and Homosassa waters.
 That way, you can snorkel in the best conditions possible.

 Cleaning Your Catch.
 Since we are at a private launch location, paid cleaners are not available.
 Captain Russ will show you how to clean your catch and will assist you.
 If everyone joins in, it only takes a short time, so bring an extra beverage and have fun.